-- A spouse or executor may change the file to show the person as deceased via written request.
-A copy of the death certificate and in the case of the executor, the executor's paperwork must be included with the request. - After any changes, Experian will send an updated credit report to the spouse or executor for confirmation that a deceased statement has been added to the credit report.
-This is important as executors and spouse can request other types of "changes" that we may not be able to honor. - If ID Theft is a stated concern, Experian will add a security alert after the file has been changed to reflect the person as deceased. - If there are additional concerns, Experian will add a general statement to the file at the direction of the spouse/executor.
+• Requesting Changes or Voicing Concerns: A spouse or executor may change the file to show the person as deceased via written request.
+A copy of the death certificate and in the case of the executor, the executor's paperwork must be included with the request.
+After any changes, Experian will send an updated credit report to the spouse or executor for confirmation that a deceased statement has been added to the credit report.
+This is important as executors and spouse can request other types of "changes" that we may not be able to honor.
+If ID Theft is a stated concern, Experian will add a security alert after the file has been changed to reflect the person as deceased.
+If there are additional concerns, Experian will add a general statement to the file at the direction of the spouse/executor.
 The spouse/executor must state specifically what they want the general statement to say, such as "Do not issue credit."

-Equifax P.O.
-Box 105139 Atlanta, GA 30348
+2. Equifax - P.O.
+Box 105139, Atlanta, GA 30348

-To Order a credit report

-Equifax requests that the spouse, attorney or executor of the estate submit a written request to receive a copy of the deceased consumer's' file.
-The request should include the following:

-A copy of a notarized document stating that the requestor is authorized to handle the deceased consumer's affairs (i.e.: Order from a Probate Court or Letter of Testamentary)

-For requests or changes

-Equifax requests that a spouse, attorney or executor of the estate submit a written request if they would like to place a deceased indicator on the deceased consumer's file.
-The written request should include a copy of the consumer's death certificate.
-The request should be sent to the address listed above.
+- Ordering Reports: Equifax requests that the spouse, attorney or executor of the estate submit a written request to receive a copy of the deceased consumer's file.
+The request should include a copy of a notarized document stating that the requestor is authorized to handle the deceased consumer's affairs (i.e.: Order from a Probate Court or Letter of Testamentary).
+If an executor, the request should include the court order or other document showing that the requestor is an executor. - Requesting Changes or Voicing Concerns: Equifax requests that a spouse, attorney or executor of the estate submit a written request if they would like to place a deceased indicator on the deceased consumer's file.
+The written request should include a copy of the consumer's death certificate and the request should be sent to the address listed above.
+Please also include your name, your mailing address to send final confirmation and a copy of your identification, such as a driver's license or other government-issued identification.
 Upon receipt of the death certificate, Equifax will attempt to locate a file for the deceased consumer and place a death notice on the consumer's file.
 In addition, Equifax will place a seven year promotional block on the deceased consumer's file.
 Once Equifax's research is complete, they will send a response back to the spouse, attorney, or executor of the estate.

-TransUnion (TU)

-P.O.
-Box 2000 Chester, PA 19016
+3. TransUnion (TU) - P.O.
+Box 2000, Chester, PA 19016